Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 panipuri

-Then add flavored water along with meethi chutney, it is ready to go inside the mouth
+Then add flavored water along with meethi chutney, and it is ready to go inside the mouth

-You can store this gol gappy by keeping them in an airtight jar for up to 15 days.
+You can store these gol gappas by wrapping them in an airtight jar for up to 15 days.

 golgappy recipe

-Gol Gappa (also known as Pani puri) is a popular bite-size chaat consisting of a hollow,crispy-fried puffed ball filled with potato, chickpeas, chutney, and flavored water.
+Gol Gappa (also known as Pani puri) is a popular bite-sized snack consisting of a hollow,crispy-fried puffed ball filled with potato, chickpeas, chutney, and flavored water.

 Ingredients for Puri: